semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Steps>

-1. Set the environment variable name and value.
+1. Set the environment variable name and value
-2. Add more variables as needed.
+2. Add more variables as needed
-3. Upload a file and set where to put it in the [agent](./pipelines#agents).
+3. Upload a file and set where to put it in the [agent](./pipelines#agents)
-4. Add more files as needed.
+4. Add more files as needed
-5. Press **Next**.
+5. Press **Next**

     <details>
     <summary>Show me</summary>